dbashford/mimosa/README.md

 ## Roadmap

-  In no certain order:
+  Many little bits and pieces, but the big ones are, in no certain order:

  * More compilers across the board
  * example skeletons with things like Backbone/Chaplin/Angular/Ember, Bootstrap, etc
  * Tests for the Mimosa codebase
  * Integrated testing framework for your codebase
- * Quite a few other bits and pieces

 ## Suggestions?
 Comments?

  @mimosajs